‘Big Game Bound’ Week 3: QB injuries, life as an esports pro

-Reading this on our news app?
-Tap here to access the livestream at 1 p.m.
-ET.
+The livestream of Week 3’s “Big Game Bound” has ended.
+View a replay of the episode above.

-(NEXSTAR) — It’s Week 3 of “Big Game Bound,” and this week we’re talking about quarterback shakeups.
+(NEXSTAR) — It’s Week 3 of “Big Game Bound,” and we’re talking about quarterback shakeups.

 What will the Saints look like without an injured Drew Brees?
 Is this the end of Big Ben in Pittsburgh?
 Did the Giants wait too long to bench Eli Manning?
 Our experts break down the current landscape of the NFL.